-Boys Daily Dress

-Slacks or Khaki or Navy slacks

-shorts Khaki or Navy walking shorts provided they meet the following 3" rule: Shorts must not be any shorter than 3" from the bend of the knee.
+Boys Daily Dress Slacks or Khaki or Navy slacks shorts Khaki or Navy walking shorts provided they meet the following 3" rule: Shorts must not be any shorter than 3" from the bend of the knee.
 When student kneels on the floor, it will be measured from the floor up.
 All slacks and shorts must have belt loops.
 Embellishments/flashy designs on pockets or elsewhere, holes, rips, and tears in slacks or short are NOT allowed.
 Cargo pants/shorts or carpenter pants/shorts are NOT allowed.
 Jeans may be worn every Friday.
 Shirt Navy, Red, or White pique golf shirt with school logo (long or short sleeve) Please Note: Red pique golf shirts with school logos are required for all school field trips.
 Turtlenecks or t-shirts may be worn under pique golf shirt if needed for warmth.
 They must be the same color as school colors (plain navy, red, white) and may not contain writing or logos of any kind on them.
 Shirts must be tucked in at all times (this will not be enforced in Kindergarten until the second semester).
 Spirit Wear T-Shirts may be worn every Friday!
-Current or previous school year field day and performance T-shirts may be worn every Friday!

-Socks Red, White, Blue, Black, or Khaki

-Shoes Tennis shoes, boat shoes (Sperry's), loafers, Toms/Bobs
+Current or previous school year field day and performance T-shirts may be worn every Friday.
+Socks Red, White, Blue, Black, or Khaki Shoes Tennis shoes, boat shoes (Sperry's), loafers, Toms/Bobs No boots (applies to Elementary students only).

-No boots.
 No Heelies.
-No Flip Flops
+No Flip Flops.
+No Crocs.
 Sandals with backs may be worn on free dress days.
 Tennis shoes MUST be worn for PE.
 If in doubt, please check with administration prior to wearing or purchasing.
-Belt Cordovan, Black, Brown, White, Khaki, or Navy (or any combination of these colors in any pattern) Belts are to be worn at all times (this will not be enforced in Kindergarten until the second semester).
-Sweater (optional) Navy, Red, White, or Black may be worn in classroom.
-Sweatshirt/ School sweatshirt or Hoodie with school logo only Hoodie No other sweatshirts will be allowed.
-Note: A school sweatshirt or hoodie is recommended for inside warmth.
-Overcoat/ Only school sweatshirts or hoodies with the school logos are allowed for indoor warmth.
-Jackets Overcoats/Jackets of any color may be worn for outdoor warmth as long as the logo is smaller (optional) than a credit card.
-Once inside, the overcoat/jacket must be removed and a school sweatshirt or hoodie with the school logo must be used for indoor warmth.
+Belt Cordovan, Black, Brown, White, Khaki, or Navy (or any combination of these colors in any pattern)

+Belts are to be worn at all times (this will not be enforced in Kindergarten until the second semester).
+Sweater Navy, Red, White, or Black may be worn in classroom. (optional) Sweatshirt/ Only school sweatshirts or hoodies with the school logos are allowed for indoor Hoodie for warmth.
+This includes any sweatshirt or hoodie that was purchased for a school sponsored indoor field trip (i.e., Washington, DC, Harvard Model warmth Congress, and Arts, Academic, Athletics sanctioned events).
+No other sweatshirts will be allowed.
+Overcoat/ Overcoats/Jackets of any color may be worn for outdoor warmth as long as the logo is Jackets smaller than a credit card.
+Once inside, the overcoat/jacket must be removed and a school (optional) sweatshirt or hoodie (as mentioned above) must be used for indoor warmth.